mehallhm/mehallhm/README.md

 ██║ ╚═╝ ██║██║██║  ██╗███████╗    ╚═╝██╔╝
 ╚═╝     ╚═╝╚═╝╚═╝  ╚═╝╚══════╝       ╚═╝
 </pre>
-<p>I'm a fullstack and data engineer currently studying at Northeastern University who also enjoys machine learning, infrastructure, and devops.
+<p>I'm a software engineer currently studying at Northeastern University who also enjoys machine learning, infrastructure, and devops.
 I am passionate bridging the gap between the business and computer science ecosystems, planning and developing solutions to automate and optimize both new and existing workflows.
 In my free time I enjoy playing in the outdoors, and mostly ski 🎿 or mountain bike 🚵 </p>

 <h4>Technologies I have used:</h4>
 <img src="https://skillicons.dev/icons?i=ts,astro,nextjs,svelte,tailwind,supabase,python,pytorch"